The Triumph of BTS

 “Now, of course, there is no utopia,” RM continues.
 “There’s a light side; there’s always going to be a dark side.
 The way we think is that everything that we do, and our existence itself, is contributing to the hope for leaving this xenophobia, these negative things, behind.
 It’s our hope, too, that people in the minority will draw some energy and strength from our existence.
 Yes, there’s xenophobia, but there are also a lot of people who are very accepting. . . .
 The fact that we have faced success in the United States is very meaningful in and of itself.”

-At the moment, RM is in an acoustically treated room at his label’s headquarters in Seoul, wearing a white medical mask to protect a nearby translator. a black bucket hat, and a black hoodie from the Los Angeles luxury label Fear of God.
+At the moment, RM is in an acoustically treated room at his label’s headquarters in Seoul, wearing a white medical mask to protect a nearby translator, a black bucket hat, and a black hoodie from the Los Angeles luxury label Fear of God.
 As RM has had to explain too many times on U.S. talk shows, he taught himself his fluent English via bingeing Friends DVDs.
 Still, he makes understandable use of the interpreter when the conversation gets complex.

 RM is a fan of complexity.
 He was on a path toward an elite university education before a love of hip-hop, first sparked by a Korean group, Epik High, detoured him into superstardom.
 Bang Si-hyuk, the cerebral, intense-yet-avuncular mogul-producer who founded BTS’ record company, Big Hit Entertainment (now HYBE), signed RM first, in 2010, and gradually formed BTS around the rapper’s talent and magnetism.
-“When I first met RM,” says Si-hyuk, “I felt a sense of duty that I must help him grow to become a great artist after acknowledging his musical talents and ways of thinking.”
+“When I first met RM,” says Bang, “I felt a sense of duty that I must help him grow to become a great artist after acknowledging his musical talents and ways of thinking.”

-When BTS debuted in 2013, Big Hit was an underdog startup in a South Korean music business then dominated by three huge firms (Si-hyuk had been a producer for one of them, JYP).
-Big Hit reportedly once ran out of cash while filming a video.
+When BTS debuted in 2013, Big Hit was an underdog startup in a South Korean music business then dominated by three huge firms (Bang had been a producer for one of them, JYP).
 Now, thanks to BTS’ success, HYBE is a publicly traded corporation so large it just snapped up the American management company behind Justin Bieber and Ariana Grande.
-“We always set goals and standards that may seem ideal, and try our best to get there as close as possible,” Si-hyuk says.
+“We always set goals and standards that may seem ideal, and try our best to get there as close as possible,” Bang says.
 “It’s still the same.”

-A lengthy recruitment and audition process brought RM his six bandmates: fellow rappers Suga and J-Hope, and singers Jungkook, V, Jimin, and Jin.
-Jungkook, the youngest member, whose multiple talents include an extraordinarily soulful tenor, had offers to sign with multiple entertainment agencies, but chose Big Hit and BTS because of RM.
-“I just simply thought RM was really cool,” Jungkook says.
+A lengthy recruitment and audition process brought RM his six bandmates: fellow rappers Suga and J-Hope, and singers Jung Kook, V, Jimin, and Jin.
+Jung Kook, the youngest member, whose multiple talents include an extraordinarily soulful tenor, had offers to sign with multiple entertainment agencies, but chose Big Hit and BTS because of RM.
+“I just simply thought RM was really cool,” Jung Kook says.
 “I really didn’t know a lot about being a singer.
 But when I saw him rap, I just thought he was really, really awesome.
 And I believe maybe it was fate that drew me to him.”

-Suga and J-Hope were the first two members to join after RM, at a point when Si-hyuk imagined a pure hip-hop group.
+Suga and J-Hope were the first two members to join after RM, at a point when Bang imagined a pure hip-hop group.
 (There were a bunch of other rapper trainees on board with them, all ultimately jettisoned in favor of the singers as BTS became more of a pop hybrid.)
 Suga, also a fan of Epik High, as well as American rappers like T.I., was already a skilled rapper when he joined, much to his parents’ displeasure.
 “They didn’t understand rap music,” says Suga.
 “It’s natural that they were against what I was doing.
 I think that helped me work harder because there was something that I had to prove.”
 On the intense 2016 solo track “The Last” (recorded under the alias Agust D), Suga revealed battles with OCD, social anxiety, and depression.
 “I’m comfortable now and feeling good,” he says.
 “But those sort of negative emotions come and go.
 For anybody, these emotions are not things that need to be hidden.
 They need to be discussed and expressed.
 Whatever emotions I may be feeling, I’m always ready to express them.”

 With the group’s sunniest personality, J-Hope is beloved by his fellow members. (“I think J-Hope can run for president of the world,” says V; “There will be at least six votes from us,” RM adds.)
 J-Hope is a stunning dancer, and a surprisingly aggressive rapper, a skill he learned in his trainee days.
 “When I first started training, all the members were rappers,” he says.
 “So when you went into the house, beats were dropping.
 Everyone was just rapping in freestyle.
 It was kind of not easy to adapt at first.”